Aurelien-Pelissier/TokenizedRealEstate/README.md

 - Compound your revenues Automatically
 - Borrow liquidity using your NFT as collateral

 - Note that we do not copy nor compete with RealT.
 Rather we are complementary: We are a marketplace where Token holder can exchange and list tokens.
 And leverage defi with their illiquid assets.
-We have Real estate partners in different countries and combine tokens from different protocols
+We have Real estate partners in different countries and combine tokens from different protocols.

 ## Contracts
 NEAR Testnet:
 - *EstateT contract address: XXX*
 - *MarketPlace contract address: XXX*
--

 NEAR Mainet:
 - *EstateT contract address: XXX*
 - *MarketPlace contract address: XXX*